Yannmm/yannmm.github.io/_posts/2024-6-15-reading-notes-secrets-of-the-javascript-ninja-2nd-edition.md

     e> `arrow` functions inherit context from where it's defined. f> `bind` method create a brand-new function with `this` set explicitly.

+- `Generator function` -> `iterator function`; resume / suspend.
+This is almost the same as `Dart Generator Function`.
+You can also pick up where `yield` is suspend by call `next` with argument.
+It will be used as return value of yield.
+The `next` method can supply value to the waiting `yield` expression, so if there is no yield expression waiting, there's nothing to supply the value to.

+A generator must be one of following state: a> idle, b> executing, c> suspended, d> complete

+Standard function can only be called anew.
+Each call creates a new execution context.
+But generator function's execution context is generated with the iterator and can be resume at will.

+Both `return` and no code left to execute will cause generator function move to completed state.

+- `Promise` is an placeholde for the result of an asynchronous task.
+It's either in **pending** or **resolved** state.
+I guess `catch()` method will catch any error in a chain of promises.

 ### How